 Committee Establish a workgroup to evaluate the Manufactured Food Standards and determine the applicability of and/or use of these Manufactured Standards to the National Shellfish Sanitation Model Ordinance requirements and report their findings and recommendations to the NSSP Evaluation Criteria Committee at the next ISSC Meeting.
-The Committee further recommended that self-assessments should be voluntary and that the word "shall" should be replaced with the word "may".
+The Committee further recommended that self-assessments should be voluntary and that the word "shell" should be replaced with the word "mov" 1 2012 word "shall" should be replaced with the word "may".
 Action by 2013 Task Force III Recommended adoption of the NSSP Evaluation Criteria Committee recommendation on Proposal 11-310.
 Action by 2013 Adopted recommendation of 2013 Task Force III on Proposal 11-310.
-General Assembly Adopted recommendation of 2013 Task Polec III on Proposal 11-310.
+General Assembly Adopted recommendation of 2013 Task Polee III on Proposal 11-310.
 Action by FDA Concurred with Conference action on Proposal 11-310.
-May 5, 2014 Action by 2015 Recommended that draft standards be developed for each program element.
+May 5, 2014 Concurred with Conference action on Proposal 11-510.
+Action by 2015 Recommended that draft standards be developed for each program element.
 These draft NSSP Evaluation standards will be developed using the stnadards from other programs and the FDA draft.
 Criteria Committee It is further recommended that the ISSC identify volunteer states to ilot the standards once developed.
 The committee will review results from the pilot and submit a proposal for conference consideration.
 Action by 2015 Recommended adoption of the NSSP Evaluation Criteria Committee recommendation on Task Force III Proposal 11-210.
-Action by 2015 Adopted recommendation of Task Force III on Proposal 11-310.
-General Assembly The production of the producti Action by FDA Concurred with Conference action on Proposal 11-310.
-January 11, 2016 , and the second Action by 2017 Recommended: NSSP Evaluation Committee 1.
+Action by 2015 General Assembly Adopted recommendation of Task Force III on Proposal 11-310.
+Action by FDA Concurred with Conference action on Proposal 11-310.
+January 11, 2016 real management of the second Action by 2017 Recommended: NSSP Evaluation Committee 1.
 The full committee be allowed to review the Voluntary National Shellfish Regulatory Program Standards Plant Sanitation draft report.
 2. This review should take place as soon as possible so that a decision can be made in January by the NSSP Evaluation Committee via a conference call.
 3. If the full committee concurs, 2-4 state can move forward with a pilot study for the program standards as determined by the sub-committee chair.
 Action by 2017 Recommended referral of Proposal 11-310 back to the NSSP Evaluation Criteria Task Force III Committee with instructions to review the Plant Sanitation Standards developed by the Standards Subcommittee.
 The Committee is instructed to complete the review by January 31, 2018 and present recommendations to the ISSC Executive Board for interim approval and pilot testing.
 Action by 2017 Adopted the recommendation of Task Force III on Proposal 11-310.

 General Assembly Action by FDA Concurred with Conference action on Proposal 11-310.
-February 7, 2018 Contained with Contained action on Proposition 11 5101 Action by 2019 The Committee recommended Task Force III adopt the draft Voluntary National Shellfish Standards Regulatory Program Standards (attached) for the Plant Sanitation element into Section IV Committee Guidance Documents of the National Shellfish Sanitation Program (NSSP) Guide for the Control of Molluscan Shellfish.
-Action by 2019 Task Force III Recommended adoption of the Standards Committee recommendation on Proposal 11-310 as follows: Task Force III Adopt the draft Voluntary National Shellfish Regulatory Program Standards for the Plant Sanitation element into Section IV Guidance Documents of the National Shellfish Sanitation Program (NSSP) Guide for the Control of Molluscan Shellfish.
-The committee complete the piloting and recommend any needed changes to the Conference at the 2021 Bienninal Meeting.
+February 7, 2018 Action by 2019 The Committee recommended Task Force III adopt the draft Voluntary National Shellfish Standards Regulatory Program Standards (attached) for the Plant Sanitation element into Section IV Committee Guidance Documents of the National Shellfish Sanitation Program (NSSP) Guide for the Control of Molluscan Shellfish.
+Action by 2019 Recommended adoption of the Standards Committee recommendation on Proposal 11-310 Task Force III as follows: Adopt the draft Voluntary National Shellfish Regulatory Program Standards for the Plant Sanitation element into Section IV Guidance Documents of the National Shellfish Sanitation Program (NSSP) Guide for the Control of Molluscan Shellfish.
+The committee complete the piloting and recommend any needed changes to the Conference at the 2021 Bieninal Meeting.
 The committee begin the development of Program Standards for the Growing Area Classification Element for Conference consideration.
-Action by 2019 General Assembly Adopted recommendation of Task Force III on Proposal 11-310.
-Action by FDA February 21, 2020 Concurred with Conference action on Proposal 11-310.
-Action by 2023 Standards Committee Recommend continued development of the voluntary program standards.
-Action by 2023 Task Force III Recommend adoption of the Standards Committee recommendation on proposal 11-310.
+Action by 2019 Adopted recommendation of Task Force III on Proposal 11-310.
+General Assembly Action by FDA February 21, 2020 Concurred with Conference action on Proposal 11-310.